The myths (and sexism) behind the first person to see our risen Lord.

 Should’ve; didn’t.
 Because nobody expected Jesus to rise from the dead before the End Times.
 The 11 apostles wouldn’t believe the women saw Jesus,

 Every so often, I hear a Christian preacher say it was totally sexism.
 Often they’ll do it in a way which exposes their own sexism.
 I’ve heard preachers claim in Jesus’s day, women’s testimony was inadmissible because women get hysterical, irrational, and are inherently untrustworthy.
-(God help those preachers’ wives and daughters.)
+(God help these preachers’ wives and daughters.)

 I’m not sure whether Paul had that idea in mind when he and Sosthenes listed 500-plus folks who saw the resurrected Jesus,